DustinX/ichigo-test/README.md

 There is another endpoint that recalculates all customers.
 This is triggered via a cron job at the start of each year.
 This endpoint requires authentication to successfully trigger.

-### Other notes
+### Limitations due to time

 The CSS styling is very simple.
 In a real project I would use a component library like MUI, and a CSS library like tailwind.
 The focus of this project for me was on functionality and clean code.

-Edge cases are considered to some degree, but not exhaustively, for the sake of time.
+Edge cases are considered to some degree, but not exhaustively.